Antynea/grub-btrfs/README.md

 grub-btrfs automatically generates snapshots entries.

 You will see it appear differents entries (e.g : Snapshot: 2018-01-03 15:08:41  @test1 )
 ##
+### Automatically update grub

+If you would like grub to automatically update when Snapper timeline snapshots and cleanups occur, simply install `10-update_grub.conf` in the following locations:

+- `/etc/systemd/system/snapper-timeline.service.d/`
+- `/etc/systemd/system/snapper-cleanup.service.d/`

+##
 ### Discussion